Customizing an Office 2016 Program

 Ribbon: Running across the top of all Office applications, the Ribbon offers tabs with commands for doing this, that, and the other thing.
 To customize the Ribbon and make getting to the commands you need that much faster, right-click the Ribbon and choose Customize the Ribbon.
 You go to the Customize Ribbon tab of the Options dialog box.
 From there, you can move tabs and groups on the ribbon, create your own tabs, and create your own groups.

 Status bar: The status bar along the bottom of the screen gives you information about the file you’re working on.
 Maybe you want more information or you think the status bar is too crowded.
-To change what’s on the status bar, right-click it and select desired options on the pop-up menu that appears.
+To change what’s on the status bar, right-click it and select options on the pop-up menu.

-Changing the background and color theme: Office 2013 offers several ways to dress up Excel, Outlook, Access, OneNote, Word, Publisher, and PowerPoint.
-To change the background color or choose a different theme, start on the File tab, choose Options, and select the General category in the Options dialog box.
+Changing the background and color theme: Office 2016 offers several ways to dress up Excel, Outlook, Access, OneNote, Word, Publisher, and PowerPoint.
+To change the background color or choose a different theme, start on the File tab and choose Account to see the Account window.
 Then open the Office Background and Office Theme drop-down lists and make choices.